-The company remains regulated by many authorities, including UK’s FCA and Switzerland’s FINMA.
+The company remains regulated by many authorities, including the UK’s FCA and Switzerland’s FINMA.

 Saxo is ideal for in-depth research and many trading options coming alongside superb mobile apps.
 Overall, we can confidently call this option the second-best stock broker in the Philippines.

 - Leading in-depth research

 - Very high trading fees